FuzzyBunnys/FusorResearchReading/index.md

 **Videos**
 - [Everything is a Remix](https://www.youtube.com/watch?v=nJPERZDfyWc) - Kirby Ferguson - A wonderful video about how the essence of creativity and innovation is recombination.
 I have watched this multiple times.

+**Interviews**
+-[Conversations with Tyler - Peter Thiel](https://conversationswithtyler.com/episodes/peter-thiel/) - Tyler Cowen's interview series is always worth your time, but in particular this discussion with Peter Thiel is fascinating.
+Thiel's thesis around technological stagnation is I think rather well known at this point, and here you get to listen to a very good summary of it.
+The first step in solving a problem is understanding that you have one.

 ### History + Sociology
 **Books**
 - [The Glass Bathyscaphe](https://amzn.to/33G9bNs) - Alan Macfarlane and Penny Tweedie - A good read about how glass made many technologies possible.
 Imagine chemistry without glassware, biology without the optics of the microscope, it's impossible.
 A lot of fascinating history is included, what is the link between better bureaucracy and reading glasses?
 What about perspective in art, the window and projective geometry in mathematics?
 Very much worth reading.